 How feeling sad can help us find more joy

 In reality, feeling more joy doesn’t mean eliminating sadness from our vocabulary.
 Paradoxically, it might mean feeling our sadness more deeply.
-This is because when we numb ourselves to avoid feeling so-called negative emotions, we end up also blunting our capacity to feel positive ones.
+When we numb ourselves to avoid feeling so-called negative emotions, we end up also blunting our capacity to feel positive ones.
 One example of this is bracing, where we end up holding back from joy because we’re so afraid of the disappointment or loss we might feel when it ends.

-This week I had a chance to chat with bestselling author Helen Russell about her new book, How to be Sad (also the title of her podcast), on Instagram Live.
+Recently, I had a chance to chat with bestselling author Helen Russell about her new book, How to be Sad (also the title of her podcast).
 In our conversation, Helen shared wisdom and research from her book on why we struggle so much with feelings of sadness, what to do when we’re feeling sad, and how sadness can help us ultimately find more joy.
 (Watch the full conversation here.)

-No one likes to be sad, of course, but in the West (and America in particular) we have a particular tendency to avoid it.
+No one likes to be in a negative mood, but Westerners have a particular tendency to avoid it.
 In her book, Helen shares research from psychologist Jeanne Tsai at the Culture and Emotion Lab at Stanford which says that our obsession with the pursuit of happiness has resulted in a view that sadness is a kind of failure.
 Because we’ve been sold the idea that happiness is something we should be able to achieve on our own terms, sadness means that it’s our fault that we’ve somehow missed the mark.
-For example, the sadness of a breakup or losing a job can make us feel ashamed, as if we didn’t try hard enough (and comments from family can sometimes reinforce this), when in fact it was simply poor timing, corporate downsizing, or bad luck.
+For example, the sadness of a breakup or losing a job can make us feel ashamed.
+We think we didn’t try hard enough, when in fact it was simply poor timing, corporate downsizing, or bad luck.
+(For those experiencing depression or any other mood disorder, this idea of personal responsibility can be especially damaging.)

 Many Westerners, British people in particular, also have a “keep calm and carry on” mentality that views sadness as indulgent.
-We’re supposed to ignore negative feelings and push through, or else we risk being a “Debbie Downer” or a “wet blanket” — ruining other people’s good time.
+We’re supposed to ignore negative feelings and push through, or we risk being a “Debbie Downer” or a “wet blanket.”
+Heaven forbid we ruin other people’s good time.
 This may be why so often we feel the need to apologize for being sad.
 As Helen notes in her book, the words “sorrow” and “sorry” come from similar origins.

-The problem is that avoiding sadness doesn’t eliminate it.
-It might even prolong it.
+Sadness is, of course, an inevitable part of life.
+Avoiding it doesn’t make it go away — it might even prolong it.
 That’s because emotions don’t disappear when we avoid them.
 They just come back in a different way, when a new trigger activates an old, unhealed wound.
 “If we have poor emotional regulation,” Helen says, describing the research of Nathanial Herr on how we manage and process difficult feelings, “it will manifest in three ways.
 We’ll feel that emotion more quickly than other people might.
 It will stay with us for longer.
 And also it will take us longer to come down from that.”

 Avoiding sadness can also lead to a range of maladaptive coping behaviors that we use to try to numb our emotions, from drinking and drugs to disordered eating to workaholism.
 In How to be Sad, Helen quotes psychologist Julia Samuels, who says, “I have regularly seen that it is not the pain of loss that damages individuals, but the things they do to avoid that pain.”
 Blocking out our sorrow prevents us from coping with it.
 Allowing ourselves to feel sadness enables us to move through the emotion so we can access our resilience.
 To that point, Helen notes that studies show that people who allow themselves to feel sad in response to difficult events are happier in the long-term than those who try to avoid or repress it.

 I think many of us avoid sadness because we’re afraid it will overwhelm us.
-Learning how to navigate sadness is critical so that we don’t heap fear or shame on top of an already difficult situation.
-With this in mind, here are five ways Helen Russell shares in her book that can help you deal with difficult feelings in healthy ways.
+But learning how to navigate sadness is critical to avoid adding fear or shame on top of it.
+Knowing this, here are five ways Helen Russell shares that can help you deal with difficult feelings in healthy ways.

 Allow space to feel

 “The first rule of sad club is ‘Don’t fight it,’” says Helen.
 Give yourself a designated time, even just five minutes, to sit (or walk, or write) with the sad feelings.
-When you make space for those difficult feelings, it decreases the likelihood they’ll burst out at a time when you don’t want them to, like on the subway, or when you sit down to a holiday meal with your family.
+When you make space for those difficult feelings, it decreases the likelihood they’ll burst out at a time when you don’t want them to, like on the subway, or when you sit down next to a family member at a holiday meal.

-This can be particularly helpful if you find yourself triggered by other people’s good news while you’re going through a tough period.
+This is helpful if you find yourself triggered by other people’s good news while you’re going through a tough period.
 Helen mentioned having to show up for a string of work baby showers while she was going through IVF.
 She always allowed herself a few minutes to feel and recompose herself, rather than pushing through.
-You can also ask friends to email or text if they have good news, which can give you space to process so that you can react to their good news while still keeping space for your own sorrow.
+You can also ask friends to email or text if they have good news instead of doing it in person.
+This allows you to process and react to their good news while still keeping space for your own sorrow.

 Have a good cry